 What have UIS students had to say about their experiences?

 Studying abroad was a once in a lifetime experience for me.
 The program set up by my instructor tested us every moment along the way to try to understand the culture and the people of Peru who so graciously accepted us.
 This opportunity to see the world differently is paramount to furthering anyone’s education.
 To be able to participate in a study abroad program that uses both the Spanish language and other interdisciplinary fields like sociology, history, and anthropology in a country where many injustices are still occurring is a fabulous opportunity.
 Finding a study abroad program that can tie in so many interests other than interest in the Spanish language is rare.
 The fact that such a program can be offered at a smaller university is amazing.
 Being able to study abroad is something that I think everyone should try to do while furthering their education.
 For me, getting the scholarship made making this opportunity even easier to achieve.
 By having these scholarships it allows excellent students to participate in amazing programs like the study abroad trip to Peru.
-Many people think that studying abroad is out of their grasps because of financial reasons but scholarships like the ones offered at the University of Illinois Springfield make studying abroad dreams possible. -Kelsey Holt (participant in the 2010 Global Experience Program to Peru)
+Many people think that studying abroad is out of their grasps because of financial reasons but scholarships like the ones offered at the University of Illinois Springfield make studying abroad dreams possible. -Kelsey (Global Experience Program to Peru)

 We are part of a global web of communication, travel and trade.
 People, goods and ideas cross borders daily.
 As a public affairs institution dedicated to serving the needs and aspirations of the people of Illinois, UIS will continue to extend its vision beyond the boundaries of Springfield and Illinois in order better to prepare its students for their local and global responsibilities.

 The Global Experience Program includes UIS study abroad seminars and exchange programs as well as programs administered by other universities and educational institutions.
 UIS has developed short-term study abroad programs in Japan, Nicaragua, Jamaica, Mexico, China, Botswana, Australia, Poland, Greece, Germany, The Gambia, Canada, Romania and the United Kingdom.
 Yearly offerings may vary.
 Additional programs in Italy, Cuba, and France are under consideration.
 UIS has also signed exchange agreements with universities in Japan, Mexico, France, China, The United Kingdom and Australia.
-Additional exchange programs in Ireland, Luxembourg and Korea are being developed.
+Additional exchange programs in the Netherlands, Denmark and Korea are being developed.
 The exchange agreements permit UIS students to study at the partner institutions for a semester or year paying UIS tuition.